Aug 18, 2026

 FAQ

-Does the stomach break down carbohydrates?
+Does the stomach digest carbohydrates?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.